dtg3/st_work/notes/class_notes.md

 	* Implements SSH for remote login
 	* Very low-level
 	* [Paramiko Example]
+	* Challenging install on Windows
+	* Can install Vagrant and use it there
+	* PythonAnywhere has it installed
+	* Codio easy to install
+	* Use it from any Ubuntu/Linux box

 * Fabric
 	* Easy remote command run a series of hosts